gustaveroussy/sopa/docs/tutorials/snakemake.md

         --executor my_executor  # your new executor
     ```

-    Or, if you created a new config file under `workflow/profile/my_profile/config.yaml`, you can use it via:
+    Or you can also create a new profile for your HPC: for instance, you can create `workflow/profile/my_profile/config.yaml`, which you can use it witht the following command:

     ```sh
     snakemake \